afnom/missing-semester/_2024/using_cli_tools_for_work.md

 While I will be relying on my experience, I am going off your feedback for what you are most interested in covering.
 Based on current polling results, there is most interest in CI/CD tooling, cloud automation and documentation and project management.
 This makes sense, as these are the areas that are least likely to be encountered until you are working in industry in a team.
 While there is little interest in frontend development, along with other tools that already been covered on this series, I will briefly touch on my experiences in those topics and how it fits into the overall story.

+If you have any feedback or suggestions that you would like to see in these notes, please [raise it here](https://github.com/afnom/missing-semester/issues/)!

 ## CLI Tools and Text Editors